Jalan Raya Kedewatan

 History & Story

 Amandari is styled after a Balinese village and features andesite walkways, shrines, gardens and high paras stone walls.
-Balinese style gateways front each suite.
-Amandari’s open air lobby, for example was designed after a wantilan, or village meeting place.
+Amandari’s open air lobby was designed after Wantilan, a Balinese pavilion (bale) used for ceremonial activities in the village.
 Stone panels carved with artistic precision by local artisans decorate Amandari’s lobby walls.
 Central to the reception area is a replica of the original sacred stone tiger that lies in the valley below the resort.
 Amandari offers 30 thatched roof suites, teak and coconut wood are used throughout the resort with detailed wood carvings showcasing the skill of local artisans.
-Suites feauture four-poster beds decorated with classic Kamasan tapestries.
-Although there are many resorts in popular holiday destination Bali, Amandari is the only one located 129 steps uphill of a temple, with the path leading through the resort and its surrounding rice terraces considered sacred ground by the Balinese.
+Suites feature four-poster beds decorated with classic Kamasan tapestries.
+Although there are many resorts in Bali, Amandari is the only one located 129 steps uphill of a temple, with the path leading through the resort and its surrounding rice terraces considered sacred ground by the Balinese.

 Date added extensions